sebastianbergt/MiniCheetahActuatorGui/README.md

 pip3 install gcovr
 ```

 You should then be able to run the build with the coverage profile.
-Watch the output for a link to coverage.html
+Watch the output for a link to coverage.html file for each package.
 ```
-conan create packages/can_interface_lib/ -b -pr ./conan/profiles/coverage
+./build_coverage.sh
 ```
 # Status
 :stop_sign: Project is not usable yet

 ## Todos
 * Complete the socket can library -> done
-* Create the actuator lib -> wip
+* Create the actuator lib -> done, not tested with a real actuator yet
 * Enable clang tidy
 * Enable all warnings -> done
 * Create imgui application